 8. Derived Works Based on NTU RGB+D Dataset

-Below are some datasets that are derived from NTU RGB+D dataset:
+Below are some datasets that are derived from, or make partial use of, NTU RGB+D dataset:

 Note: Users of these derived works should also cite the papers found here (see Section 7 on Related Publications)